maxtoroq/MvcAccount/docs/api/MvcAccount.Password.Reset/VerificationMessageViewModel/README.md

 VerificationMessageViewModel Class
 ==================================
-Holds data for the ResetPasswordMessage view.
+Holds data for the _VerificationMessage view.

 Inheritance Hierarchy